vardhjain20/OmegaHospitalDatabase/ReadMe.md

 The DB is, by design, chaotic and messy.
 You will be expected to make several decisions yourself, and you are welcome to explain your choices made in your report.

-- **Can we do the analysis in MS Excel, or can we do it all in R, instead of in SQL?**

 You have complete discretion in your choice of platform.
 We will look at only the final report (or the RMD file to be knitted into the report).